gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 After receiving an SCTP packet and identifying the association using the SCTP common header, the DTLS chunk is processed by the Chunk Protection Operator.
 The Chunk Protection Operator performs replay protection, decryption, and authentication.
-If this processing is successul, the encapsulated SCTP chunks are further processed.
+If this processing is successful, the encapsulated SCTP chunks are further processed.

 For outgoing traffic, after the SCTP stack has created the unprotected SCTP